 - 1. Mandrake ships with the VirtualBox Guest Additions which will be replaced if you follow these steps. - 2.
-In order to fully update your guest system, open a terminal and run urpmi --auto-update urpmi dkms and make sure to choose the correct kernel-devel package when asked by the installer (use uname -a to compare).
+In order to fully update your guest system, open a terminal and run urpmi dkms and make sure to choose the correct kernel-devel package when asked by the installer (use uname -a to compare).